The BBC has announced that tablet BBC iPlayer viewings overtook computer access for the first time.

 The Christmas 2013 period saw a marked increase in the amount of tablet users accessing BBC iPlayer, and on Boxing Day the tablet users surged higher than the computer access numbers.

 “With new gadgets being at the top of many Christmas wish lists, we see a lot of new devices accessing BBC iPlayer over the holiday period,” said Dan Taylor, Head of BBC iPlayer.
-“2013 truly proved to be the year of the tablet and after they were all unwrapped, Boxing Day saw tablet viewing overtake computer viewing for the first time in iPlayer history.”

 The BBC iPlayer mobile and tablet app proved exceedingly popular with viewers trying to catch up on Christmas broadcasting on the BBC, especially those who had been delivered a new tablet like the iPad Air or Google Nexus 7 2013 by Santa.